Tea culture: Algeria

 Mint tea is central to social life in the Maghreb and is very popular among the Tuareg people of Algeria, Libya, Niger, and Mali.
-The serving can be ceremonial, especially when prepared for a guest.
+The service can be ceremonial, especially when prepared for a guest.
 The tea is traditionally made by the head male in the family and offered to guests as a sign of hospitality.
 Typically, at least three glasses of tea are served.
 Tea is consumed throughout the day as a social activity.

-Mint has been used as an infusion, decoction, and herbal medicine throughout the Mediterranean since Antiquity.
+Mint has been used as an infusion, decoction, and herbal medicine throughout the Mediterranean since antiquity.
 This aromatic plant was widely used in Algeria to cure and prevent cholera when it plagued the country from 1835 until 1865.